onify/install/hub/docker/README.md

 # Images

 To retreive images from the onify registry you need a registry secret.
-Contact Onify at hello@onify.co for this.
+Contact Onify at support@onify.co for this.

 * hub/api
 * hub/app